AJHosuja/JavaFinalProject/README.md

 # Final project for Java course
-This github repository was made for the last project of the java course This github repository has a frontend and a backend.
+This github repository was made for the last project of the java course.
+This github repository has a frontend and a backend.

 ## Backend